MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-to-azure-service-bus-v1.md

 **`sessionId`** - **Session Id**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Session id with which message is published.
 For session based queues, publishing fails if value not specified.
-For Non Session Based Queues, it will not matter.
+For Non-Session Based Queues, it will not matter.
 <!-- :::editable-content-end::: -->
 <br>